civol/HDLRuby/README.md

 A system represents a digital system and corresponds to a Verilog HDL module.
 A system has an interface comprising input, output, and inout signals, and includes of structural and behavioral descriptions.

 A signal represents a state in a system.
 It has a data type and a value, the latter varying with time.
-Similarly to VHDL, HDLRuby signals can be viewed as abstractions of both wires and registers in a digital circuit.
-As a general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.
+HDLRuby signals can be viewed as abstractions of both wires and registers in a digital circuit.
+As general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.

 ### Declaring an empty system